Andrettin/Wyrmsun/readme.txt

 - Fixed a save game loading crash cause.

 * Quests
-- Added a new Germanic side-quest, "Slay the Wild Folk at Hlesey".
+- Added a new side-quest for the Haimdala's Progeny scenario, "Slay the Wild Folk at Hlesey".
+- Added a new side-quest for the The First Dwarves scenario, "Andvari's Gold".

 * Scenarios
 - The scenario maps now contain tree stumps.